 Arrange a Visit to the Venue

-Don’t forget that they’re the experts in security, so even if you’ve performed your own risk assessment of the venue you should also ask your security team to do the same.
+Don’t forget that they’re the experts in security, so even if you’ve performed your risk assessment of the venue you should also ask your security team to do the same.
 They may spot something that you hadn’t, and if they don’t see the venue until the day of the event, you risk having to run around changing things on the day, which as we all know is very stressful!

-Go with Your Gut Instinct
+Go With Your Gut Instinct